George Kittle Player Prop Bets for NFL Week 12 | San Francisco vs. Minnesota 11/28/2021

 Matchup vs. Minnesota

-- Kittle is averaging 53 receiving yards per game in two career matchups against the Vikings, 5.5 fewer than his receiving yards prop bet over/under for Sunday's game (58.5).
+- Against the Vikings, Kittle has averaged 53 receiving yards per game in his two career matchups, 5.5 fewer than his over/under for Sunday's game.

 - This week Kittle will face the NFL's 26th-ranked pass defense (273.0 yards allowed per game).